davidsanchezr81/Terraform-AWS-Training/README.md

 Another way to check if the VPC was created is to check on AWS on VsCode.

 <img width="333" alt="Screenshot 2022-07-13 at 22 26 24" src="https://user-images.githubusercontent.com/35227449/178839720-a5dce870-b69e-4992-ac79-c9fcf6b0b369.png">

-*** One important thing to highlight is that when creating an AWS, there will be an AWS default VPC created.
-So in order to avoid going over the limit of Free tier, remove the default one, since only 1 VPC should be running (750h/month).